Comic Browser:

 Synopsis

-Amazing Spider-Man #36 Synopsis by Anthony Silvestro
+The Amazing Spider-Man #36 synopsis by Anthony Silvestro

-Image from Amazing Spider-Man #36
+Image from The Amazing Spider-Man #36

 Our story begins with a meteor falling to earth and being discovered by a man named Norton G. Fester.
 Fester aims to prove that meteors contain microscopic living matter but finds it difficult to acquire a loan for his research.
 After all of his attempts at a loan fall flat, Fester decides to just chip away at the meteorite, not letting anything like lack of money or the fact that he flunked science in school get in his way!
 Fester hits a gas pocket in the meteorite, getting doused in the mysterious gas!
 Fester then discovers that the gas has given him incredible strength, bending steel with ease and leaping great distances!
 Fester then stops to plan how to best use his newfound power.